infonl/dimpact-zaakafhandelcomponent/README.md

 This software is licensed under the [EUPL](LICENSE.md).

-We use [SPDX](https://spdx.dev/) license identifiers in the source code files.
+We use [SPDX](https://spdx.dev/) license identifiers in source code files.
 When adding a new source code file or modifying an existing one, please update the SPDX license identifier accordingly:

 ### Adding a new source code file

-Please add the following SPDX license identifier to the top of the file:
+For most source code files (e.g. `.ts`, `.js` and `.java` files) please add the following SPDX license identifier to the top of the file:

 ```
 /*